 - Another comprehensive source is British History Online, which aims to make obscure and key documents freely available.
 Organised geographically, and easily searchable, you can spend days just reading.

-- The County Archive in Cowley, Oxford, has one of the best on-line catalogues I have seen (although the URL link keeps changing so you will have to find it yourself; sorry), with detailed descriptions of individual documents.
+- The County Archive in Cowley, Oxford, has one of the best on-line catalogues I have seen, with detailed descriptions of individual documents.
 I am most grateful to the County Archivist for his permission to quote from the many documents we found there.